 - Call the fire department (use a neighbour’s phone if necessary)

-Always have at least two ways out of any room.
+Always plan at least two ways out of any room.
 Don’t paint or nail windows shut, and don’t block doors or windows with furniture.
 If you cover your windows in insulating plastic for the winter, ensure that every member of your family knows how to remove it to make a speedy exit.
 Beware of seasonal blockades like Christmas trees – even though they’re festive they’re not worth blocking an exit.

-Safe Use of Fire in the Home
+Fire Safety: Fire in the Home

 If you like a candle lit dinner, bath, or power outage, use a fireplace, or fancy yourself the next ‘top chef’ there are things you can do to mitigate the risks your flames cause.
 These tips are also relevant for electric space heaters and baseboard heaters.